-Welding Technology & Properties of Metal 5 credits, 80 hours
+Welding Technology & Properties of Metal

 This course provides an introduction to reading and interpreting drawings, including the purpose and use of the drawings.
 Identification and interpretation of symbols, elements, and information obtained from drawings are also discussed.
 Additional topics covered within this course are electrical concepts, metal identification, effects of heat treatment, joint and weld types, distortion and methods of control, weld faults, steel hardfacing, and weld symbols.